johannal/SolarSystem/Andrew.md

 # WWDC 2018 SOTU Demo - Andrew

+## Part 1: testing improvements / parallel testing

+Earlier, Ken showed you our Solar System app for macOS.
+We have really been investing in testing for our app, so let's see how some of the great testing enhancements in Xcode 10 can help us.

+*Demo: Start off with a macOS unit testing project*

+As you can see, our project has a healthy number of unit tests which take XXX seconds to run.
+I'm going to make use of parallel testing to really put my machine to work.

+I'll start by opening the scheme editor for my project.

+*Demo: click on the scheme menu, and choose edit scheme*

+I'l choose the test action and for my mac tests, configure some options.

 ### Parallel Testing
 * Parallel testing via multiple test runners for sharding test cases
 * Parallelizes at the test class level